dangduomg/baba-lang/docs/function.md

 ### How does functions work

-When a function is declared, the current local environment is shallow copied, if it exists, to support closures.
+When a function is defined, the current local environment is shallow copied, if it exists, to support closures.

 When a function is called, these will happen: